saeed5959/object-detection-transformer/README.md

 ---
 GOOD NEWS!!<br/>
-The pretrained model (pretrained_140.pth) only for 140 epoch without augmentation added : because the lack of access to GPU<br/>
+The pretrained model (pretrained_140.pth) only for 140 epoch without augmentation added : because the lack of access to GPU

+---
 Preprocess

     1-download coco dataset("annotations", "train2017") and unzip and put in dataset folder